• Skip to primary navigation

 Originally published May 7, 2013.
 Updated May 7, 2021 with new photos, added nutritional information, clarifying details and step-by-step instructions added to the written post, clearer instructions in the recipe.
 The same delicious recipe with slight changes to the vinaigrette - a little less oil and a little more lemon juice.

-Filed Under: All Recipes, Entertaining, Europe, Fish and Seafood, France, Lunch and Brunch, main course, Salads Tagged With: tuna
+Filed Under: All Recipes, Dinner, Entertaining, Europe, Fish and Seafood, French Food, Lunch and Brunch, Salads Tagged With: tuna

 Reader Interactions